utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 1. Select **Duplicate** and name the new example `Example 2`.

-1. Edit the saved example's request message to include your name (or any string) and select **Save**.
+1. Edit the `Example 2` request message to include your name (or any string) and select **Save**.

 1. Select the gRPC request.

-1. Select the drop-down list next to Use Example Message.
-Notice the messages from all the examples under the request and how they are grouped under their respective saved example names.
+1. Select the drop-down list next to **Use Example Message**.
+The messages from both examples appear, grouped under their respective saved example names.

 1. Select a message from the list.
-You can scroll or search for a specific string.
+You can scroll through the list or enter a string in the search bar.

 1. Select **Save**.